ahmedabdelkarim/VoiceControlKit/README.md

 * Detects commands of single word, and sentences ("Open", "Show first item details").
 * Can work both online and offline, with extremely fast response time (< 0.5 second).
 * Ability to use different set of commands for each screen.
 * Works without Siri integration.
-So, users don't have to say "Hey Siri" to detect commands.
-It's a 100% free style detection.
+So, users don't have to say "Hey Siri" to detect commands (100% free style detection).
 * Very simple to configure and use.
 * Low Memory Footprint (~0.3MBs)
 * Low CPU consumption (~2% without speech, ~3% while speeking) [% of single core not all processor cores]